FDio/vpp/docs/gettingstarted/developers/building.rst

 To build the release version of FD.io VPP.
 This build is optimized and will not create debug symbols.
 The binaries when building the release images can be found in /build-root/vpp-native.

+Use the following **make** command below to build the release version of FD.io VPP.
+This build is optimized and will not create debug symbols.
+When building the release images, the binaries can be found in /build-root/vpp-native.

 .. code-block:: console

     $ make build-release